tarantool/doc/doc/2.1/book/box/box_schema.rst

         The index key type may be either 'integer' or 'unsigned'.
         If any of the sequence options is a negative number, then the index key type should be 'integer'.

+        Users should not insert a value greater than 9223372036854775807, which is 2^63 - 1, in the indexed field.
+The sequence generator will ignore it.

         A sequence cannot be dropped if it is associated with an index.
         However, :ref:`index_object:alter() <box_index-alter>`